The highest paying careers in Britain

 Corporate Managers and Senior Officials

-Corporate Managers (or Business Managers) play various positions depending on the large or small business.
+What they do: Corporate Managers (or Business Managers) play various positions depending on the large or small business.
 Managers fulfill their roles through organizing, planning, motivating and controlling.

 How to get there: Engineering degree in business management related field from an accredited college or Bachelor's degree in business management related field.